click-contrib/click_params/CONTRIBUTING.md

     git checkout -b name-of-bug-or-feature
     ```

-5. When you are done with your work, you need to pass tests with flake8, bandit and pytest.
+5. When you are done with your work, you need to pass all the tests using [nox](https://nox.thea.codes/en/stable/).
     ```bash
-    flake8
-    bandit -r click_params
-    pytest
+    nox -s lint tests
     ```
-    To run a subset of the tests, you can use the standard [pytest filters](https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests).

 6. Commit your changes and push your branch to GitHub.
     For the commit message, you should use the convention described [here](https://medium.com/@menuka/writing-meaningful-git-commit-messages-a62756b65c81).